Atola Insight Forensic

 Hard drives with physical damage require a quite complex imaging approach.
 Specifically, the following techniques are used in Atola Insight in order to achieve the best results:

 A few words on block size control.
 While it is important to use small block sizes in order to get as much data as possible, using small blocks significantly slows down the imaging process.
-However, with Atola Insight's industry leading multi-pass imaging engine, it is possible to use large blocks with short timeouts on the first few passes, and then use smallest block sizes on the last pass when only few sectors left to be transferred.
+However, with Atola Insight's industry leading multi-pass imaging engine, it is possible to use large blocks with short timeouts on the first few passes, and then use the smallest block sizes on the last pass when only few sectors are left to be transferred.

 This technique allows to achieve real imaging speeds of up to 500 MB/sec on good areas of the drive, while approaching bad areas in the most gentle way possible, thus achieving an unbeatable overall speed of disk duplication.

 The best part is that Atola Insight will handle block sizes automatically, thus providing the best possible results in the shortest amount of time.
-This allows Atola Insight to be faster on virtually any job than any other data recovery or image acquisition tools commercially available.
+This allows Atola Insight to be faster in virtually any job than any other data recovery or image acquisition tools commercially available.

 Imaging to multiple targets